 I also love Seth Rollins.

-I know this is going to be a little bit of a surprise, but I really like Roman Reigns.
+I know this will be a little bit of a surprise, but I really like Roman Reigns.
 I think he’s going to win the fans over eventually.
 It’s only a matter of time.
 I think he was pushed fairly quickly, and the fans like to see that process.
-You know, the US title, the Intercontinental title, the King of the Ring, and then the WWE title.
+The US title, the Intercontinental title, the King of the Ring, and then the WWE title.
 He just went straight up.
-I think that’s the reason why a lot of fans, some fans I should say, are rejecting him.
+I think that’s the reason why a lot of fans, some fans, I should say, are rejecting him.

 I love Dean Ambrose, Kevin Owens.
 Gosh.
 That kid’s size.
 The way he looks.
 I haven’t seen a talent like that since Samoa Joe.
 I would say Cesaro, Rusev.
 With Rusev, I think that’s pretty plain to see that that would be a pretty great program.
 There are a lot of guys.

 Right now, the talent in WWE is as good as it’s been since the Attitude Era.
 I think that there is a lot of great talent there to work with.

 PWS: What advice do you have to give for young wrestlers coming up in the business right now?

 KURT ANGLE: I’m going to now give you a part of my Hall of Fame speech!
 I’m going to tell you now.
 Learn how to protect yourself.
 Learn how to bump, and then don’t bump so much! (laughs)